STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar4/sm_4_differential_expression_analysis.md

 Great, now, the expression matrix has been imported.
 But we still don't know the properties associated with each sample.
 For example, does Sample\_20 belong to treatment or control?
 What developmental stage is it in?
 What tissue is it?
 How about Sample\_22?
 Sample\_23?

-Without this information, the expression matrix is pretty much useless, at least for our purpose of assessing differentail expression across conditions.
+Without this information, the expression matrix is pretty much useless, at least for our purpose of assessing differential expression across conditions.

 So, the second component that comes with the data is the **samples metadata**.
 We now import it.